corbosiny/FrameStackingStreetFighter/README.md

 ---
 # Getting Started

-This section will take you through how to get this repo up and running with the example agents, make your own test agents, and also how to create your own save states to test your agents on.
+This section will take you through how to setup the repo, run an example Agent, make your own Agents, and how to create your own save states to train your Agents on.

 ---
 ## Installing Dependancies